giecaruff/dlis_investigation/README.md

 software to investigation of main components of Equinor dlis library.

 HUgeeeee thanks to Isabela Dantas de Albuquerque for all support and original investigation.

+## Props to fast install and env creation